BBadZombie/MedalGrabber/README.md

-# MedalRipper
+# MedalGrabber

-MedalRipper is a Java program that allows a user to obtain information about their Medal.tv clips.
+MedalGrabber is a Java program that allows a user to obtain information about their Medal.tv clips.

 ## Installation